 Amedee Island

-We headed into the ocean (5-10 minutes from the island).
-I started getting sea sick as the ocean was very rough.
-After few minutes of briefing, we jumped into the ocean (with the gear).
-It took me sometime to neutralise as the water was cold.
+We ventured into the ocean 5-10 minutes from the island.
+Unfortunately, I started feeling seasick due to the rough conditions.
+After a brief explanation, we plunged into the ocean with our gear.
+It took me some time to acclimate, especially since the water was cold.

-• Christina made me sit in front of a reef and watch a clown fish family (in other words Nemo).
-I saw mommy and papa Nemos and their cute tiny children Nemos.
-This was adorable and super cute.
+• Observing a Clown Fish Family: Christina guided me to sit in front of a reef to witness a clown fish family reminiscent of Nemo.
+Watching Mommy and Papa Nemos alongside their adorable tiny children was heartwarming and incredibly cute.

 Amedee Island